Visiting Iceland in February | The Ultimate Guide

 The botanical gardens in Reykjavík in winter.

-The four-day (i.e., long weekend) Stopover Traveler Itinerary begins with arrival in Iceland and taking an airport transfer bus from Keflavik International Airport to the Blue Lagoon.
-For this, you can book your Blue Lagoon comfort ticket with a transfer from the airport, and then to Reykjavik.
+The four-day stopover itinerary begins with arrival in Iceland and taking an airport transfer bus from Keflavik International Airport to the Blue Lagoon.
+You can book your Blue Lagoon comfort ticket with transfer from the airport and then to Reykjavik.

-Here, you can soak in the azure waters to unwind from your long flight.
-Once you've enjoyed a silica mask and some good relaxation, you'll head to your Reykjavik hotel and settle in.
-There, you'll have time to wander the city and take in the sites before visiting a restaurant.
+Soak in the azure waters to unwind from your flight.
+After relaxation and a silica mask, head to your Reykjavik hotel and settle in.
+You'll have time to wander the city and take in the sights before visiting a restaurant.

-Since you only have a few days, you'll want to make the most of your time.
-For that reason, you should book a two-day tour that will take you across the South Coast.
-This allows you to see the region's many sites and explore an ice cave.
-To do so, you'll have to wake up early on the second day to meet your guide, hop into the minibus, and start the tour.
+Since you only have a few days, make the most of your time.
+Book a two-day tour across the South Coast to see the region's many sites and explore an ice cave.
+Wake up early on day two to meet your guide, hop into the minibus, and start the tour.

 Reykjavík by night

-You'll get to see many of South Iceland's great sites: majestic waterfalls, otherworldly black sand beaches, and the spectacular Jokulsarlon glacier lagoon.
-As you reach this final destination later in the day, you'll hunt for the northern lights while checking out the glacier lagoon.
+You'll see South Iceland's great sites: majestic waterfalls, otherworldly black sand beaches, and the spectacular Jokulsarlon Glacier Lagoon.
+As you reach this final destination later in the day, you'll hunt for the northern lights while admiring the glacier lagoon.

-Enjoying the northern lights dancing above the Jokulsarlon glacier lagoon in greens, blues, purples, and reds, is one of the most breathtaking sights anyone can behold!
+Watching the northern lights dance above the Jokulsarlon Glacier Lagoon in greens, blues, purples, and reds is one of the most breathtaking sights you can behold.

-The next morning, guides will take you to the Vatnajokull glacier to explore the ice caves.
-Venturing through tunnels of ethereal blue ice will undoubtedly be your holiday's highlight.
+The next morning, guides will take you to the Vatnajokull Glacier to explore the ice caves.
+Venturing through tunnels of ethereal blue ice is likely to be your holiday's highlight.

 The incredible blue of an ice cave

 After marveling at one of nature's greatest wonders, you'll head back along the South Coast to Reykjavik.
-Once you've returned to the capital, you'll check back into your hotel and have a taste of the city's nightlife.
+Once you return to the capital, check back into your hotel and enjoy the city's nightlife.

-Your departure will most likely be late afternoon on day four, leaving just enough time for a quick morning tour.
+Your departure will most likely be late afternoon on day four, leaving time for a quick morning tour.
 We recommend this horseback ride through beautiful lava fields.

-After this authentic Icelandic adventure is complete, you can catch a Flybus shuttle back to the airport, marking the end of this short but rewarding holiday to Iceland in February.
-If you're able to stay another day, we recommend this minibus tour of the Golden Circle.
+After this authentic Icelandic adventure, catch a Flybus shuttle back to the airport to end your short but rewarding holiday to Iceland in February.
+If you can stay another day, consider this minibus tour of the Golden Circle.

 The Getaway Traveler Itinerary (10+ Days)